pawelzny/pawelzny.github.io/_posts/2018-02-20-git-branch-name-in-terminal-prompt.md

 Linux read configuration files in sequence so in case you want to change **PS1** prompt, changes have to be made in `.bashrc` file.
-To make the changes visible reopen terminal, relogin or source `.bashrc`.
+To make the changes visible reopen terminal, re-login or source `.bashrc`.

 ```console
 $ source ~/.bashrc